DaoAI-Robotics-Inc/daoai_vision_user_manual/docs/nodes/Recipes/index.rst

 * DL classification
 * Object Finder 3d

-An Exmaple on How to Use the Recipe Feature
+An Example on How to Use the Recipe Feature
 --------------------------------------------

 We use this simple workspace to illustrate how we can use recipe.
 In this workspace, camera node captures a point cloud, then the point cloud is converted